DustinRogers/Choosing-Test-Stores/README.md

 test_cntl <- test_cntl%>%
   rename_all(.funs = funs(sub(c("*Max.of."), "", names(test_cntl))))
 ```
-######## We can see that the naming conventions are too verbose so I will change those.
+#### We can see that the naming conventions are too verbose so I will change those.
 Additionally, some of the columns that should have loaded as numerical variables actually loaded as character variables.
 This needs to be fixed in order to analyze the data.

 ```r
 numeric_feats <-names(test_cntl[sapply(test_cntl, function(x) length(unique(x)))>12])
 test_cntl[numeric_feats] <- lapply(test_cntl[numeric_feats], as.numeric)
 ```
-#### Next I check to see if the data has any null values.
+#### Next,  I check to see if the data has any null values.
 I see that there are 6 rows that are all missing demographic data.
 <table class="table table-striped table-hover" style="margin-left: auto; margin-right: auto;">
  <thead>
   <tr>